Dwight D. Eisenhower

 On the domestic front, Eisenhower governed as a moderate conservative who continued New Deal agencies and expanded Social Security.
 He covertly opposed Joseph McCarthy and contributed to the end of McCarthyism by openly invoking executive privilege.
 He signed the Civil Rights Act of 1957 and sent Army troops to enforce federal court orders which integrated schools in Little Rock, Arkansas.
 His administration undertook the development and construction of the Interstate Highway System, which remains the largest construction of roadways in American history.
 In 1957, following the Soviet launch of Sputnik, Eisenhower led the American response which included the creation of NASA and the establishment of a stronger, science-based education via the National Defense Education Act.
-Following the establishment of NASA, the Soviet Union began to reinforce their own space program, escalating the Space Race.
+The Soviet Union began to reinforce their own space program, escalating the Space Race.
 His two terms saw unprecedented economic prosperity except for a minor recession in 1958.
-In his farewell address to the nation, he expressed his concerns about the dangers of massive military spending, particularly deficit spending and government contracts to private military manufacturers, which he dubbed "the military–industrial complex".
-Historical evaluations of his presidency place him among the upper tier of American presidents.
+In his farewell address, he expressed his concerns about the dangers of massive military spending, particularly deficit spending and government contracts to private military manufacturers, which he dubbed "the military–industrial complex".
+Historical evaluations of his presidency place him among the upper tier of US presidents.

 Family background

-The Eisenhauer (German for "iron hewer or "iron miner") family migrated from the German village of Karlsbrunn to the Province of Pennsylvania in 1741, initially settling in York, Pennsylvania.
-The family moved to Kansas in the 1880s.
-Accounts vary as to how and when the German name Eisenhauer was anglicized to Eisenhower.
-Eisenhower's Pennsylvania Dutch ancestors, who were primarily farmers, included Hans Nikolaus Eisenhauer of Karlsbrunn, who migrated in 1741 to Lancaster, Pennsylvania.
+The Eisenhauer (German for "iron hewer" or "iron miner") family migrated from the German village of Karlsbrunn to the Province of Pennsylvania in 1741.
+Accounts vary as to how and when the German name Eisenhauer was anglicized.

-Hans's great-great-grandson, David Jacob Eisenhower (1863–1942), Eisenhower's father, was a college-educated engineer, despite his own father Jacob's urging to stay on the family farm.
-Eisenhower's mother, Ida Elizabeth (Stover) Eisenhower, born in Virginia, of predominantly German Protestant ancestry, moved to Kansas from Virginia.
+David Jacob Eisenhower, Eisenhower's father, was a college-educated engineer, despite his own father's urging to stay on the family farm.
+Eisenhower's mother, Ida Elizabeth (Stover) Eisenhower, of predominantly German Protestant ancestry, moved to Kansas from Virginia.
 She married David on September 23, 1885, in Lecompton, Kansas, on the campus of their alma mater, Lane University.
-Dwight David Eisenhower's lineage also included English ancestors (on both sides) and Scottish ancestors (through his maternal line).